You are now leaving the Lilly Medical website

 TRAILBLAZER-ALZ 2 Long-Term Extension

 Participants who completed the placebo-controlled period of the TRAILBLAZER-ALZ 2 study were eligible to enter a 78-week double-blind long-term extension.
 Early start participants were those initially randomized to donanemab in the placebo-controlled period.
-Delayed start participants were those initially randomized to placebo in the placebo-controlled period and started donanemab in the long-term extension.
 Participants from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) were selected as external control.5

-Of participants who were initially randomized to donanemab in the placebo-controlled period, 85% met dose stopping criteria based on amyloid PET criteria within 3 years.6
+Of participants initially randomized to donanemab in the placebo-controlled period, 85% met criteria to complete the course of donanemab therapy based on amyloid PET criteria within 3 years.7

 Changes in individual donanemab trial participant amyloid plaque trajectories were used to inform a model to predict the rate of amyloid reaccumulation during an off-treatment period.
 Using a scenario with a post-treatment baseline amyloid level <11 CL in the model, the simulations estimated a median amyloid reaccumulation rate of 2.40 CL/year off treatment.5